Linuxfabrik/monitoring-plugins/check-plugins/jitsi-videobridge-status/README.md

                                 [--timeout TIMEOUT] [--url URL]
                                 [--username USERNAME]

-Checks the Jitsi Videobridge health state.
+Checks the Jitsi Videobridge health state via the /about/health REST endpoint.
+Returns OK if the bridge is healthy, WARN or CRIT otherwise.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False -p, --password PASSWORD
+  --no-proxy            Do not use a proxy.
+  -p, --password PASSWORD
                         Jitsi API password.
   --severity {warn,crit}